A recent Australian survey revealed that around 20 percent of parents admit to using child sedatives unnecessarily.

 While it may seem obvious to an adult that it’s an empty threat, it can be scary for a child to feel threatened with abandonment in such a way.
 Fear of abandonment is terrifying for adults, let alone helpless children who would not survive without a carer.

-Not only that, but when you threaten your child with something and don’t follow through (and I am absolutely not suggesting to actually leave your children behind), you run the risk of your children realising that you don’t follow through and will not respect the boundaries which you do set.
+Not only that, but when you threaten your child with something and don’t follow through (and I am absolutely not suggesting to actually leave your children behind), you run the risk of your children realizing that you don’t follow through and will not respect the boundaries which you do set.
 All of these childhood experiences and things said and done to them will shape the person a child will become.

 If you want your children to feel loved unconditionally, threatening them with being left behind isn’t the right answer.
 And neither is sedating them.

-What’s wrong with a good old fashioned game of I-Spy?
+What’s wrong with a good old-fashioned game of I-Spy?

 Recommended Reading: If you have a long car journey coming up, take a look at BellyBelly’s article Flying With A Toddler – 15 Tips And Ideas for inspiration.